 - Accommodates general aviation and corporate pilots with 24 hours a day services which include FBO facilities, fuel, flight instruction, maintenance, refurbishing, navigational aids, hangar space, and open tie-down space.

-- Industrial zone accommodates small industrial cargo.
+- The industrial zone accommodates small industrial cargo.

 - Air traffic control tower, rescue fire station, new FBO facility, and precision instrument landing system.